danjohnson95/aeromap/README.md

 The rotation of the icon is acheived using the plugin [Leaflet.RotatedMarker](https://github.com/bbecquet/Leaflet.RotatedMarker).

 The flight path is drawn using the plugin [Leaflet.Geodesic](https://github.com/henrythasler/Leaflet.Geodesic)

+## Contributions

+Contributions to this repository are welcome!

+Requirements:
+- Node
+- npm
+- Gulp

+Run `gulp build` to build assets from the `/src` directory to the `/dist` directory.
+Please see the `gulpfile.js` for more commands available.